Gellifree/Gellifree/README.md

 My name is Norbert Kovács, I am a University student at Eszterházy Károly Catholic University.
 I am learning Computer Science, as a Graduate correspondence student (higher education vocational training).

-I am wrking as a Junior application developer a member of ZF-ITC.
+I am working as a Junior application developer as a member of ZF-ITC.
 At the moment, mainly I am working on Angular projects, but we have a lot of different tasks to solve on a daily basis.

 <!---